 Additional Distracted Driving Facts and Statistics

 So, what percent of accidents are caused by distracted drivers?
-It’s estimated that close to two-thirds (64%) of accidents are a result of a distracted driving action.
+It’s estimated that close to two-thirds (64%) of accidents result from a distracted driving action.

 Here are some additional distracted driving facts and statistics :